-Off-Highway Vehicle Safety
+Off-Highway Vehicle Safety and Fatality Data

 The Consumer Federation of America leads a coalition of individuals and organizations dedicated to reducing deaths and injuries caused by off-highway vehicles (OHVs).
 OHVs are made up of three main subsets of vehicles: All-Terrain Vehicles (ATVs), Recreational Off-Highway Vehicles (ROVs), and Utility Task Vehicles (UTVs).
 All of these vehicles carry risks of serious injury and death when not used properly or with the appropriate safety equipment and all of these vehicles could be made safer with a few common sense design changes.
 CFA’s OHV Safety Coalition (OSC) focuses its work on proper use (specifically keeping OHVs off of roads) and supporting common sense safety requirements in OHV design.
 The coalition sends letters opposing proposed ordinances, laws and polices that would endanger the public by increasing recreational ATV access to roads, which can be found here.